Tom Felton

 Harry Potter

-Tom's stellar career began in 2000 when he was cast in the iconic British fantasy film "Harry Potter and the Philosopher's Stone", based on the novel of the same name by J.K.
-Rowling.
-The writer herself personally participated in the casting and saw Tom in the role of Draco Malfoy, although the boy himself wanted to transform into the main character.
-Later, Felton appreciated all the advantages of his character - bright, ambiguous, causing constant interest and a storm of emotions.
+Tom's breakout career launched in 2000 when he landed a role in the iconic British fantasy film "Harry Potter and the Philosopher's Stone", based on J.K.
+Rowling's beloved novel.
+Rowling herself was involved in casting and envisioned Tom as Draco Malfoy, though the young actor had originally hoped to play the lead character.
+Later, Felton came to appreciate his complex character - vivid, morally ambiguous, and guaranteed to spark intense reactions from audiences.
 Harry Potter was played by Daniel Radcliffe, with whom Tom became close friends during the filming.

 Tom Felton as Draco Malfoy